huggingface/hub-docs/docs/hub/index.md

 ## Organizations

 Companies, universities and non-profits are an essential part of the Hugging Face community!
 The Hub offers [**Organizations**](./organizations), which can be used to group accounts and manage datasets, models, and Spaces.
 Educators can also create collaborative organizations for students using [Hugging Face for Classrooms](https://huggingface.co/classrooms).
 An organization's repositories will be featured on the organization’s page and every member of the organization will have the ability to contribute to the repository.
-In addition to conveniently grouping all of an organization's work, the Hub allows admins to set roles to [**control access to repositories**](./organizations-security), and manage their organization's [subscription](https://huggingface.co/pricing).
+In addition to conveniently grouping all of an organization's work, the Hub allows admins to set roles to [**control access to repositories**](./organizations-security), and manage their organization's [payment method and billing info](https://huggingface.co/pricing).
 Machine Learning is more fun when collaborating! 🔥

 [Explore existing organizations](https://huggingface.co/organizations), create a new organization [here](https://huggingface.co/organizations/new), and then visit the [**Organizations documentation**](./organizations) to learn more.